Corporate Compliance Program

 - Conflict of Interest/990 Annual Reporting for the Board of Trustees, Corporate Officers and Key Employees

-Our office is responsible for the annual dissemination, collection and review of disclosures from the Board of Trustees for our three main entities - MSMC, MSH, and MSSM, in order to satisfy our institutional conflicts of interest policy as well as our annual IRS reporting requirements.
-We are also responsible for the collection of information from the corporate officers and key employees for each of the three main entities as well as other MSMC-related entities that require separate filings.
+Our office is responsible for the annual dissemination, collection and review of disclosures from the Board of Trustees for our main entities – The Mount Sinai Hospital and the Icahn School of Medicine at Mount Sinai, in order to satisfy our institutional conflicts of interest policy as well as our annual IRS reporting requirements.
+We are also responsible for the collection of information from the corporate officers and key employees for each of the main entities, as well as other Mount Sinai-related entities that require separate filings.

 - Stark Non-Monetary Compensation Oversight Program